Mirzapur season 3 review: overcrowded and overpowered

 Afraid of evolving, the overlong third season of Mirzapur doesn’t know how to best utilise its principal characters, let alone the giant ensemble at its disposal.

-Akhil Arora, a member of the Film Critics Guild and a Rotten Tomatoes-certified film critic, who has watched all 10 episodes of Mirzapur season 3.
+Akhil Arora, a member of the Film Critics Guild and a Rotten Tomatoes-certified TV critic, who has watched all 10 episodes of Mirzapur season 3.
 He has been reviewing TV series since 2015 and has written for NDTV and SlashFilm.

 Kaleen Bhaiya Mirzapur season 3